bethropolis/chip8/codebase.md

 			a.pauseMutex.Unlock()

 			if isRunning {
-				// Handle timers at a consistent 60Hz if a.cpu.DelayTimer > 0 {
-					a.cpu.DelayTimer--
+				a.cpu.UpdateTimers()
 			}

-				if a.cpu.SoundTimer > 0 {
-					// Beep only when timer is active a.PlayBeep()
-					a.cpu.SoundTimer--
+			// --- OPTIMIZATION ---
+			// Only push updates if the debug panel is active if a.isDebugging {
+				runtime.EventsEmit(a.ctx, "debugUpdate", a.cpu.GetState())
 			}
-			}

-			// Push updates to the UI at a consistent 60Hz if a.cpu.DrawFlag {
+			// The display update is separate and should always happen if the draw flag is set if a.cpu.DrawFlag {
-				// Frontend expects a base64 string for display updates. displayData := base64.StdEncoding.EncodeToString(a.cpu.Display[:])
+				displayData := base64.StdEncoding.EncodeToString(a.cpu.Display[:])
 				runtime.EventsEmit(a.ctx, "displayUpdate", displayData)
 				a.cpu.ClearDrawFlag()
 			}
-			runtime.EventsEmit(a.ctx, "debugUpdate", a.cpu.GetState())
 		}
 	}
 }